 The Savvy Student’s Guide to Military and College

 Whether you’re a recent high-school graduate looking for a military-focused education, an active duty service person looking to earn a degree, or a veteran looking for ways to make the most of your GI Bill, college will bring you face to face with new opportunities and challenges.
 We’ve got tips to help you navigate the challenges and seize the opportunities, from completing your Free Application for Federal Student Aid (FAFSA) and navigating the sometimes-confusing world of accreditation to choosing a campus with a good cultural fit and focusing on a degree program with promising career prospects.
-Read on for our special military edition guide on making the most of your college experience.
-(COMING SOON)
+Get our special military edition guide on making the most of your college experience.

 Military Support Resources

 In addition to the opportunities your service affords you, it also gives you the right to lifelong support from the military itself.
-As a veteran or service member—or the spouse or child of a service member—you’ll want to take advantage of the informational and support resources provided directly through the military and through reputable veterans groups and support associations.
+As a veteran or service member — or the spouse or child of a service member — you’ll want to take advantage of the informational and support resources provided directly through the military and through reputable veterans groups and support associations.
 Make sure that you’re taking advantage of all the resources the military has to offer, especially as you advance your education.

 - U.S. Department of Veterans Affairs

 - Military and Family Support Center